 Where to stay in Fort Worth

-So, hopefully you’ve not got some ideas of where to go when you visit Texas!
+So, hopefully you’ve now got some ideas of where to go when you visit Texas!

 Have you been to the Lone Star State?
 What are your favourite places to visit in Texas?
 Drop me a comment below!

-This post was originally published in February 2019, and was updated in May 2020.
+This post was originally published in February 2019, and was updated in May 2020 and January 2023.